About TSAC

 The generosity of TSAC patrons, partners and sponsors make programming possible.

-Pictured 2024-25 TSAC Board of Directors and Advisory Board at their new home on the Square.
+Pictured 2025-2026 TSAC Board of Directors and Advisory Board at their new home on the Square.
 Standing left to right, Karen Liedy, William Shelton, Cynthia Strait, Janie Richards, Terry Dunlap, Beverly Awalt, Ashlee Daniel, Al Gibson, Shelly Burkhart, seated, DeLois Griffin, Jane Morrison and Dianne Murden.
 Directors and Advisors not pictured include Kim Ratcliff, Katherine Jackson, Jane Phillips, Molly Biggar, George Boyd, Meg Brown, Loften Dunlap, Jean Galley, Mandie Judd, Trish Kingsley, Glenn Scherer and Laurie Walther.
 (Photo courtesy of Babs Photography)

-The 2024/2025 Board of Directors includes:
+The 2025/2026 Board of Directors includes:

 President: Beverly Awalt

-Secretary: Ashlee Daniel
+Vice President: Ashlee Daniel

 Directors at Large: